eonica/FastTrack-ERC-4337-Experimental-Bundler-Deployment/README.md

 `pip install "powerapi[hwpc,csv]"`\
 `deactivate`

-Note: The *powerexp/results/config_file.json* includes the configuration for the power consumption measurement.
+*Note:* The *powerexp/results/config_file.json* includes the configuration for the power consumption measurement.
 This is hardware architecture dependent.
-It should be checked if the configuration complies with the Group Events in the Usage section here: https://powerapi.org/reference/sensors/hwpc-sensor/ and adapted accordingly (rapl, msr and core events).
+It should be checked if the configuration complies with the Group Events in the Usage section here: https://powerapi.org/reference/sensors/hwpc-sensor/ and adapted accordingly (rapl, msr and core events).\
+Similarly, the *powerexp/results/process.sh* includes two arguments for the smartwatts call that are hardware architecture dependent: *--cpu-base-freq* and *--cpu-tdp*.
+These should be changed accordingly to the CPU characteristics on the test host.

 ## Setup the client machine